deflatcoin/against/README.md

 # AGAINST Project

-the AGAINST Project aims to develop a fully decentralized ecosystem for crypto assets, including currency, exchange and site.
+The AGAINST Project aims to develop a fully decentralized ecosystem for crypto assets, including currency, exchange and site.

 # New DEX Frontend